TusKANNy/seismic/docs/Installation.md

 ## Package Installation
-We provide several options for installing `py-seimic` and `seismic` depending on what is required:
+We provide several options for installing `pyseismic-lsr` and `seismic` depending on what is required:

 ### Python - Maximum performance
 If you want to compile the package optimized for your CPU, you need to install the package from the Source Distribution.